 Community

-Both online and offline, I open up spaces in which trust is created, diversity becomes visible and collective empowerment can come to life.
+Both online and offline, I create spaces where trust can grow, diversity becomes visible and people connect with one another.

 Approach